 To initiate participation in the Program, a customer requests an assessment performed by a Building Performance Institute (BPI) accredited contractor.
-The assessment is offered to customers at a subsidized price and customers will also receive a coupon for up to 10 free compact fluorescent lamps (CFLs).
-Customers may order the CFLs through an online store, by phone or by mail.
-If the assessment finds no health and safety issues, and if the assessment also finds that air-sealing would be an effective energy efficiency measure, at a minimum, the assessor encourages the customer to accept Tier 2 services (up to eight person hours of air-sealing and diagnostic services) which are available free-of-charge and delivered by BPI accredited contractors participating in the program.
-The assessment also includes recommendations for all other appropriate energy efficiency improvements relevant to the home and assessors are trained to promote the installation of comprehensive energy efficiency improvement measures to customers for these additional improvements, under the third Tier of the Program.
-This Tiered structure has been designed to optimize program costs and savings.
+In addition to checking for health and safety issues, the assessment includes recommendations for all other appropriate energy efficiency improvements relevant to the home, and assessors are trained to promote the installation of comprehensive energy efficiency improvement measures to customers for these additional improvements, under the third Tier of the Program.

 The original program design called for all program assessment and installation services to be provided by participating contractors.
 In late 2008, the Program was changed to allow a portion of the initial assessments to be performed by Program staff, as a way to help jump start program participation.
-As the number and sophistication of participating contractors increases in 2009, we have seen a significant uptake from participating contractors in performing audits for the program.
-Of the approximately 3,700 audits completed to date, about 2/3 have been done by contractors.
-Based on the positive response to this initiative, Program staff may continue to perform some Tier 1 assessments, but will aim to phase out this role in 2010 and move towards contractor mentoring and quality control roles to promote full transition of these services to the private sector, while at the same time ensuring quality of the service.
+As the number and sophistication of participating contractors increased in 2009, we saw a significant uptake from participating contractors in performing audits for the program.
+Based on the positive response to this initiative, Market Manager staff were phased out of this role in January 2010 and have moved towards contractor support and quality control roles to promote full transition of these services to the private sector, while at the same time ensuring quality of the service.